Jawfish/PyWinModal/README.md

 ## Quick start

 The first thing you should do is decide on a leader key with which to summon the modal.
 PyWinModal uses the [keyboard](https://pypi.org/project/keyboard/) library for monitoring key presses, so any key press valid for the keyboard library should work.
-The format is pretty simple: `"esc"`, `"tab"`, "`ctrl+f4`", etc. Function keys from F13 to F24 are supported as well.
+The format is pretty simple: `esc`, `tab`, `ctrl+f4`, etc. Function keys from F13 to F24 are supported as well.

 After doing that, you can configure and run the modal in the following manner: